emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 **Power Up** (Electricity-driven only): (Lightning) The construct charges itself up.
 For 1 minute, the construct deals 1 Lightning damage when its hits with a Strike and becomes Quickened 1.
 After it has used this action, it can't do so again until 10 minutes have passed, or until it takes Lightning damage.

 ##### Two-action activities
 **Unleash Energy**: (Flourish) The construct unleashes its powering energy.
 Each creature in a 16m cone must succed at a Dexterity saving throw against your personal DC or take 4d10 Fire (Steam-driven only), Lightning (Electricity only), or Force (Spell-driven only) damage.
-The construct can use this Flourish three times per day.
+The construct can use this Flourish once per day.

 ### Nature's Ally
 Nature, Spell, Conjuration\